jamie120/jamie120/README.md

 ### About Me 💬

-Hi i'm Jamie, an aspiring Full stack developer about to graduate with a Diploma in Software Development, obtained through Code Institute. </br>
+Hi i'm Jamie, an aspiring Full stack developer about to graduate with a Diploma in Software Development, obtained through Code Institute.
+I also hold  1st Class BA with honors Degree in Sound Production</br>

 💻  I am passionate about Web Dev & Software Development and generally learning new skills and applying them! </br>